Atomu26/Junior-IS/README.md

 First version using OpenCV to process and encode the final MP4 video from the combined PNG frames.

 - mar142.py :
-Improved version that uses FFmpeg (single-threaded) for video encoding, offering more control and better compression settings.
+Improved version that uses FFmpeg with single-threading.

 - mar143.py :
 Improved version using FFmpeg with multi-threading, resulting in faster rendering performance.